zrythm/zrythm/doc/user/contributing/intro.rst

 Coding
 ------
+Please see the
+:download:`HACKING <../../../HACKING.md>` file
-Please see the `HACKING file <https://git.sr.ht/~alextee/zrythm/tree/master/HACKING.md>`_ in the source distribution.
+in the source distribution.

 Web Design
 ----------